 Service-learning: when students provide service directly related to the course and the professor has assigned reflections that help the student make the connection between learning objectives and the experience.
 Students may only be available for the specific time the professor requires.
 Relationships with faculty may result in an on-going relationship that will meet long term needs for your organization.
 The students will have the accountability of this being an academic experience that may be a required part of the course, in lieu of a paper or extra credit.

 Community Service: When a student or student organization chooses to spend some of their free time helping the community.
 Some students may be looking for a long term experience while others may need to work on a short term or one time service project.

-Community Work-Study: students eligible to be paid by federal funds to either work on campus or with a community nonprofit organization as part of their financial aid package.
+Community Work-Study: students eligible to be paid by federal work study funds to either work with a community nonprofit organization as part of their financial aid package.
 See the Office of Financial Aid for eligibility requirements.